griffio/exercises_build_convention/README.md

 Exercise projects share the same build config, this is located in `gradle\build-conventions` sub-project.

+This is to be opened in Intellij at the root of the repo - with each exercise runnable in self-contained build.
 There is no top level build file - instead each exercise project has its own build file, there is composite build for conventions. based on `https://docs.gradle.org/current/samples/sample_sharing_convention_plugins_with_build_logic.html`